This Kind of Love

 This Kind of Love is the 22nd studio album by American singer-songwriter Carly Simon, released by Hear Music, on April 29, 2008.

-Simon's first album of original material since The Bedroom Tapes in 2000, it is also her most recent album to date consisting of brand new songs.
+Simon's first album of original material since The Bedroom Tapes in 2000, it would be her last album of original material until the release of Comes in Waves in 2026.
 It debuted at No. 15 on the U.S. Billboard 200 chart, selling about 23,000 copies in its first week.
 By late 2009, the album had sold 124,000 copies.

 Background

 This Kind of Love was released via the Starbucks-owned label Hear Music and was to be sold in Starbucks outlets as well as by general music retailers.
 To Simon's disappointment, Starbucks announced that it had ceased day-to-day operations of Hear Music five days before the release date of This Kind of Love.
 Starbucks reneged on its agreement to stock the album in stores and reduced her advance after Simon had spent $100,000 on recording sessions in Martha's Vineyard.
 In 2009, Simon sued Starbucks for "concealment of material facts", "tortious interference" with Simon's contract, and "unlawful, unfair and fraudulent business practices".
 Simon's lawsuit was dismissed in favor of Starbucks.